AlfredoRoca/alfredoroca.github.com/_posts/Linux & system prep/2015-08-05-New-server-in-DreamHost.md

 ### SSH keys for developer for deployment
     ssh-keygen -C "dev email"   -> if there is no key pair in .ssh ssh-add -L (or cat id_rsa.pub)
-    copy and add the pubkey to authorization_keys of deployer user name in remote server
+    copy and add the pubkey to authorized_keys of deployer user name in remote server

 ### PROCEDURE FOR ADDING A NEW DEVELOPER TO DEPLOY
     1. Ask for his/her public key
-    2. Add it to deployer/.ssh/authorization_keys file
+    2. Add it to deployer/.ssh/authorized_keys file

 ### SSH keys for login user with custom file name
     ssh-keygen -f custom-name -C "user email"